MiyazakiMehmet/Begginner3DRenderer/README.md

 Build

--Create a directory to clone the project \n
+-Create a directory to clone the project
 -Open terminal
 -cd CreatedProject
 -git clone (copy and paste HTPPS or SSH key)